magicmatatjahu/adi/README.md

 - Implement the `onDestroy` hook
 - Improve Circular reference case (change in tests the E and D dependency order in the C class) - fix this bug
 - Handle useWrappers (on Decorate example) in the definition (currently they are evaluated each time for instance, even for singleton).
 For appropriate instance it should evaluates only one time. // maybe INITIALIZED status on the instance will be the best?
-- Override injectable options in the `useClass` provider case
 - Handle onInit in async mode
 - Improve Factory and Delegations delegations -> way how DryIOC it resolves is awesome https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SpecifyDependencyAndPrimitiveValues.md#injecting-value-of-primitive-type
 - Implement multiple constructors -> https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/SelectConstructorOrFactoryMethod.md#multiple-constructors base logic on the static methods - in this way ADI can treat static methods as factories